 This creates the ending keyframe [Left, time: 3s, value: 200px] (10).
 At the same time, a bar between the two keyframes appears, indicating the Left property’s animation (11).

 All in all, with seven steps above, you’ve gone through the first half of the journey to create HTML5 animation in Saola Animate.
 The second half of the journey is to adjust and fine-tune the animation you’ve made.
-Details about that will be available in the coming articles.
+For example, you can level up your HTML animation with a wide variety of CSS easing functions.
 So, stay tuned and feel free to contact us if you need any support.